Fundraising and trusts

 Fundraising for churches

-There are many ways to generate additional funds to support the mission of the Church.
-On this page, you can find out about grant-making trusts and charities.
+There are many ways to generate additional funds to support the mission of the Church, such as grant-making trusts and charities.

-Two Diocesan guides are available to help you plan and fundraise for your church project:
+The below resources are designed to help you plan and fundraise for your church project:

-Recently, Benefact Group (the owner of Ecclesiastical Insurance) has put together a website with loads of free information and webinars about how to find grants and apply for them.
-This is well worth looking at.
-We've not had time to review all of this yet - so if you watch a webinar and find it particularly useful, please let us know, and we can signpost others to it too: https://benefactgroup.com/fundraising-resources/
+6. You can find loads of free information and webinars about how to find grants and apply for them on the Benefact Group (Ecclesiastical Insurance) website.
+Whilst this is a great resource, we have not had time to review it all, so if you find any of the resources particularly useful, please let us know, so we can signpost to it here.

 Proving your charitable status